Norwalk DCF Investigations

 Do I Have to Speak to DCF?

-When an investigation for reported abuse or neglect is opened by DCF, DCF will reach out to a child’s guardian to ask questions or to request a statement regarding the allegations.
+When an investigation for reported abuse or neglect is opened by DCF, this agency will reach out to a child’s guardian to ask questions or to request a statement regarding the allegations.
 When families answer questions or make statements to DCF investigators, the information provided is kept by the agency and may be shared with law enforcement officials or used in court.
-Importantly, anything said during a Norwalk DCF investigation can be used against a family to keep a DCF case alive or to bolster DCF’s position in court.
+Importantly, anything said during an investigation in Norwalk can be used against a family to keep a DCF case alive or to bolster the agency’s position in court.

-Anyone being investigated by Norwalk DCF has the right to remain silent during an investigation, but they can forfeit this right if they are not careful.
-It’s often helpful to be assisted by an experienced Norwalk DCF attorney, to protect a family’s rights and their privacy when DCF investigations become unnecessarily invasive.
+Anyone being investigated by the DCF has the right to remain silent during an investigation, but they can forfeit this right if they are not careful.
+It is often helpful to be assisted by an experienced attorney who knows how to protect a family’s rights and privacy when DCF investigations become unnecessarily invasive.

 What are Service Agreements and Safety Plans?

 During the course of a Norwalk DCF investigation, parents or guardians may be asked to sign a safety plan or service agreement, which investigators may describe as a pledge to provide a safe environment for the minor child.
 These safety agreements typically require parents or guardians to submit to services that are often not necessary, and a violation of one of these conditions could be used against a family as evidence of a safety violation.

 Will DCF Visit my Home During an Investigation?

 DCF is supposed to conduct at least one home visit during an investigation, along with an evaluation of the parents and living conditions.
 Information from this visit will be included in an investigation report.